 PMP isn’t like other types of cancer that involve the abdomen in that it seldom spreads through the bloodstream or lymphatic system.
 It stays contained within the abdomen where it spreads along the inner surfaces, spread by the mucin.
-It is not currently known what causes PMP.
+It isn’t currently known what causes PMP.
 The name ‘pseudomyxoma peritonei’ means “false mucinous tumour of the peritoneum”; the peritoneum is another name for your abdominal cavity.

 Spotting the symptoms